gemini3d/gemini3d/README.md

-1800.0                                !tdur:  duration of simulation in seconds 15.0                                  !dtout: how often (s) to do output 109.0,109.0,5.0                       !activ:  f107a,f107,Ap (81 day averaged f10.7, daily f10.7, and average Ap index) 0.9                                   !tcfl:  target cfl number (dimensionless - must be < 1d0 to insure stability) 1500.0                                !Teinf:  exospheric electron temperature, K (only used in open-grid simulations) 0                             	  !potsolve:  are we solving potential?
+1800.0                                !tdur:  duration of simulation in seconds 15.0                                  !dtout: how often (s) to do output 109.0,109.0,5.0                       !activ:  f107a,f107,Ap (81 day averaged f10.7, daily f10.7, and average Ap index) 0.9                                   !tcfl:  target cfl number (dimensionless - must be less than 1.0 to insure stability) 1500.0                                !Teinf:  exospheric electron temperature, K (only used in open-grid simulations) 0                             	  !potsolve:  are we solving potential?
 (0=no; 1=-yes) 0                                     !flagperiodic:  do we interpret the grid as being periodic in the x3-direction?
 (0=no; 1=yes)
 2                                     !flagoutput:  what type of output do we do?
 (2=ISR-like species-averaged plasma parameters; 3=electron density only; anything else nonzero=full output)
 0                                     !flagcapacitance:  include inertial capacitance?
 (0=no; 1=yes; 2=yes+m'spheric contribution)
-../zettergmdata/simulations/input/chile20153D_0.5_medhighres/chile20153D_0.5_medhighres_simsize.dat
+../simulations/input/chile20153D_0.5_medhighres/chile20153D_0.5_medhighres_simsize.dat
-../zettergmdata/simulations/input/chile20153D_0.5_medhighres/chile20153D_0.5_medhighres_simgrid.dat
+../simulations/input/chile20153D_0.5_medhighres/chile20153D_0.5_medhighres_simgrid.dat
-../zettergmdata/simulations/input/chile20153D_0.5_medhighres/chile20153D_0.5_medhighres_ICs.dat
+../simulations/input/chile20153D_0.5_medhighres/chile20153D_0.5_medhighres_ICs.dat
 1                                     !are we applying neutral perturbations?
 (0=no; 1=yes).
 If 0, the next five entries are skipped while reading this input file
 1                                     !how doe we interpret the input neutral file geometry?
 (0=Cartesian; anything else=axisymmetric)
 -20.5706d0,359.4048d0                 !source mlat,mlon of disturbance (degrees magnetic lat,lon)
-4d0                                   !time step between neutral input files 2d3,2d3                               !spatial resolutions in radial and vertical directions ../zettergmdata/simulations/chile2015_neutrals/
+4d0                                   !time step between neutral input files 2d3,2d3                               !spatial resolutions in radial and vertical directions ../simulations/chile2015_neutrals/
 1                                     !flagprecfileinput:  for precipitation file input (0=no; 1=yes).
 If 0, then next two entries of input file are skipped
 1.0                                   !dtprec:  time (s) between precipitation input files ../simulations/isinglass_precipitation/